cubing/cubingcontests.com/README.md

 To start **both** the frontend and the backend, run **the same command** in the `client` directory.
 That version of the command starts the frontend, the backend and the DB.

 Go to `localhost:3000` to see the website.
-Go to `localhost:8080` to see Mongo Express (makes it much easier to work with the database).
+Go to `localhost:8080` to see Mongo Express (makes it much easier to work with the database). `localhost:5000` is used by the backend.

 There is an important `shared_helpers` directory in the `client` directory that is used in both `client` and `server`.
 They both have a `@sh` path alias to it in their respective `tsconfig.json` files.
 The reason it's in the `client` directory is that Next JS does not support importing files from outside of its root directory.
 You can also find other path aliases in `client/tsconfig.json` and `server/tsconfig.json`.